DisterDE/useless-facts-api/README.md

 Additionally, Swagger-UI is available at [http://localhost:8080/swagger](http://localhost:8080/swagger) for easy API exploration.

+**Warning:** Be attentive, as the API returns the full endpoint path as shortened links.

+When making API calls via HTTP clients, the full path should be specified immediately after the host.
+However, in Swagger, the path is predefined, so you only need to insert the unique link identifier, not the entire shortened URL.

 ## Authorization

 To access statistics, authorization is required with the credentials `admin-admin`.